nackerley/curds2/README.md

-Python DBAPI 2.0 for Datascope
+DBAPI 2.0 Cursor for Datascope
 ==============================

 This is a implementation of the DBAPI 2.0 database API standard for the Datascope database system designed by [Boulder Real Time Technologies](http://brtt.com).